 Of the 80's cars, the Nissan Stanza had the biggest windows with minimal pillars.
 This is of a little more visibility than necessary.

-After 9/11, the American psych changed.
+Windows started getter smaller and shorter after the 90's.
+After 9/11/2001, the American psych also changed for a while.
 People wanted security.
 Bigger and larger houses were popular.That translated into their transportation as well.
 Hummer started the trend towards small gun slit windows.
 It had all the elements for post 9/11.
 After all, it's bigger brother, the original H1 was the vehicle that helped win the triumphant Iraq War I. The H1 was all over TV.
 It was a symbol of American might.
 If any vehicle made people feel safe, it was the Hummer.
 GM bought the Hummer brand and came out with Hummer H2 in 2003.
 Build on a truck chassis.
 It had high beltline and small windows.
 The style was that of the original H1.
 A key feature was the gun slit small windows.
 It was reminiscence of an armored carrier.
 The door even looked like it was armored.
-Large house and an armored vehicle was the security blanket for the American public.
+Is the security blanket for the American public.
 Sales of H2 immediately took off.
-That was the start of the trend to small gun slit windows.

 Toyota bought out the FJ Cruiser in 2006.
 People were shocked by how ugly it was.
 High beltline and small windows.
 Then there was the highly offensive C pillar that blocked whatever view there was to the rear.
 But that car sold well.
 Is still essentially the same 10 years latter with the same body style.
 Jonathan Ward at ICON4X4 was originally asked by Mr. Toyoda to build prototype for the FJ cruisers.
 They build 3 prototype that was close to the original FJ Cruiser.
 However, Toyota decided to go with new FJ style with hidious visibility and small window.